meganz/sdk/README.md

 Building
 --------

-There are two methods - the one we are using now for most platforms is with vcpkg and cmake, and the prior system based on autotools still works for POSIX based system.
+There are two methods - the one we are using now for most platforms is with vcpkg and cmake, and the prior system based on autotools still works for POSIX based systems.

 ### Platform Dependencies